 - Ideal for flat whites, cappuccinos, and lattes

-- Adds a premium feel to workplace coffee solutions
+- Adds a premium feel to the office coffee experience

 Cons